google/traceur-compiler/CONTRIBUTING.md

 patch can be accepted.
 1. Add an entry to the `AUTHORS` file with your name and email.
-1. Multiple commits are fine in the pull request but once you get an **LGTM** from an owner, the commits should be smashed together.
+1. Multiple commits are fine in the pull request but once you get an **LGTM** from an owner, the commits should be squashed together.